Available Now

 Why do you use galvanized steel poles?

-Our Energex approved galvanised steel power poles offer 50+ years lifespan, are 100% termite immune, non-combustible (essential for bushfire zones), and weigh only ~150kg.
+Our Energex approved galvanised steel power poles offer 50+ years lifespan, are 100% termite immune, non-combustible (essential for bushfire zones), and are light enough to install with standard equipment (80–205 kg depending on pole height and rating).
 Pre-drilled cable entry points and consistent dimensions ensure fast, efficient installation.
 Steel is the modern gold standard for private power pole installations.

 Can I trim trees near my private power lines?